What is nonequilibrium?: Macroscopic fluctuation theory

 \section{Macroscopic fluctuation theory}

 \lhead{C. Maes} \rhead{Fluctuation theory} With the required amount of exaggeration, the two previous chapters (Boltzmann and Onsager pictures) can be summarized by saying that Boltzmann characterized the static fluctuations while Onsager considered the current fluctuations, always at or near equilibrium.
-These two approaches merge in a so-called dynamical fluctuation theory for macroscopic (nonequilibrium) systems.
+These two approaches merge in a so-called dynamical fluctuation theory for macroscopic (nonequilibrium) systems.\\ Before we start, it is essential to keep in mind that we should not be content with a formal discussion where fluctuation theory and large deviations are presented in terms of mathematical terms that have no physical or operational meaning.
+The successes of fluctuation theory should be measured, literally.